mdda/mdda.github.io/_posts/AI/2019-02-01-presentation-idea.md

     IHM (individual headset microphone) subset of the AMI meeting speech transcription corpus = 80 hrs WER ~28%

+  Augmentation
+    common data augmentation methods are applied to increase the versatility of data, such as : speed perturbation (0.9x-1.1x); and
+      noise disturbance

 LMs for ASR